planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __How to:__

-* Make Groups for term use:
+* Add columns to your ontology management sheets from Step 2:
-  * Synonyms
+  * Synonyms (col 3 in fig 5)
-  * Words to be used in the definition.
+  * Words to be used in the definition (col 2 in fig 5)
-  * Classes
   * Not useful (include reason why)
-* Copy and paste terms into new groups (see fig 5)
+* Copy and paste terms into new columns (see fig 5)

 __Software:__
    Google Sheets